sandy-5000/codecargo/README.md

 ---

-Thank you for using Darkube!
+Thank you for using CodeCargo!
 If you have any questions or feedback, feel free to open an issue or contact us.
 Enjoy coding!

 ---

-**Note**: Replace `https://github.com/sandy-5000/darkube.git` with your actual GitHub repository URL, and ensure you have set up the necessary environment variables and configurations for deployment on Render.
+**Note**: Replace `https://github.com/sandy-5000/CodeCargo.git` with your actual GitHub repository URL, and ensure you have set up the necessary environment variables and configurations for deployment on Render.